Bone Density Scan (cont.)

 - Find a local Rheumatologist in your town

-How often should DEXA scans be repeated to monitor treatment?
+How often should DXA scans be repeated to monitor treatment?

-Monitoring osteoporosis treatment using DEXA scans is highly controversial.
-Some doctors recommend DEXA scanning at one- to two-year intervals to monitor changes in bone density during treatment.
+The frequency of monitoring osteoporosis treatment using DXA scans is highly controversial.
+Some doctors recommend DXA scanning at one- to two-year intervals to monitor changes in bone density during treatment.
 But recent scientific evidence questions the usefulness of such interval monitoring.
 Reasons why repeating bone density scans is extremely tricky include:

-- Whereas the real purpose of prescription osteoporosis treatment is to decrease future bone fractures, there is no good correlation between increases in bone density as measured by DEXA with decreases in fracture risks with treatment.
+- Whereas the real purpose of prescription osteoporosis treatment is to decrease future bone fractures, there is no good correlation between increases in bone density as measured by DXA with decreases in fracture risks with treatment.
 There are multiple examples of this in recent clinical studies.
-For example, the improvement in BMD only accounted for 4% of the reduction in spine fracture risk with raloxifene, 16% of the reduction in spine fracture risk with alendronate, and 18% of the reduction in spine fracture risk with risedronate.
-Thus, improvement in BMD does not indicate the amount of the anti-fracture benefit of osteoporosis medication.
+For example, the improvement in BMD only accounted for 4% of the reduction in spine fracture risk with raloxifene (Evista), 16% of the reduction in spine fracture risk with alendronate (Fosamax), and 18% of the reduction in spine fracture risk with risedronate (Actonel, Atelvia).
+Thus, improvement in BMD does not indicate the amount of the antifracture benefit of osteoporosis medication.
 Prescription medication may decrease a person's risk of fracture even when there is no apparent increase in BMD.
-Physicians and non-physicians alike are often surprised to learn this information.
+Physicians and nonphysicians alike are often surprised to learn this information!

 - Even if a person's bone density deteriorates during treatment, it is quite likely that the person would have lost even more bone density without treatment.